Pascack Valley High School: Athletics

-The girls tennis team won the Group II state championship in 2003, defeating Haddonfield Memorial High School in the final match of the tournament.
+The girls' tennis team won the Group II state championship in 2003, defeating Haddonfield Memorial High School in the final match of the tournament.

 The ice hockey team won the McMullen Cup in 2004 with a 5–0 win in the tournament final against Northern Highlands Regional High School.

-The girls volleyball team won the Group II state championship in 2005, defeating Northern Valley Regional High School at Demarest in the final match of the tournament.
+The girls' volleyball team won the Group II state championship in 2005, defeating Northern Valley Regional High School at Demarest in the final match of the tournament.

 The girls' soccer team won the Group II state championship in 2005 as co-champion with Haddonfield Memorial High School.

-The Pascack Valley Regional gymnastics team won state titles in 2008 and 2009, and was selected by The Record as Team of the Year in 2009.
+The gymnastics team won state titles in 2008 and 2009, and was selected by The Record as Team of the Year in 2009.